 - Homework tracking to follow up on client assignments between sessions.

-- Reminders from previous notes, helping maintain continuity from session to session.
+- Reminders from previous notes, helping to maintain continuity from session to session.

 The ability to combine structured notes, automated tracking, and session planning tools makes My Best Practice one of the best EHRs I’ve used for treatment planning and documentation.
 It provides the customization and efficiency needed to reduce paperwork without sacrificing clinical detail.